l-mb/l-mb.github.io/content/2025-07-31-the-AImperors-new-clothes.md

   (and _would_ be, if it wasn't done by billionaires).
 - For Cloud-based Generative AI, the usual privacy concerns apply.
 - Generative AI is marketed with dishonest, exaggerated claims.
+- It's often pushed with the goals of wage suppression, de-skilling, and lay-offs.
 - Generative AI is used as what can only be described a massive denial-of-service attack against our collective minds.

+Yes, I agree.
+These and more are excellent reasons to oppose the use of most generative AI.

-The problem with all of these?
+The problem with raising all of these?

 They are appeals to morality, ethics, or external costs.

 These only ever matter to businesses when politics creates policies and regulations that are actually enforced by the judiciary and executive.

-So yes, I agree.
-These and more are excellent reasons to oppose the use of most generative AI.

 But if you make any of these arguments to a leader in *business*, they'll shrug, even if they agree, if it looks like they create more profits for their shareholders with fewer pesky humans in the loop.
+Humans mean wages, social security payments, overhead costs.
+Of course they prefer automation.

-(I totally respect that this is why you chose to not learn how to hold the tool.
-But then be clear about this; make moral arguments if your argument is moral, don't claim the tool doesn't and/or can't work.)
+I respect that this is why you chose to not learn how to hold the tool.
+But then be clear about this; make moral arguments if your argument is moral, don't claim the tool doesn't and/or can't work.

+Note that Luddites were not opposed to progress as such; the arguments brought forth against all criticism of Generative AI have similarities with the campaigns against Luddism.

-### Systemic Action Is Needed
+### Systemic Action is needed

 These are arguments you need to make to politicians and as part of your labour unions.